petercroookes/aviation/README.md

 $\text{Required Global Fleet} = \frac{\text{Passengers Per Day}}{\text{Seats Per Aircraft}\ \times\ \text{Flights Per Aircraft Per Day}}$

-With the equations established, we can assign values to these variables real world data from 2023 and a bit of guess work:
+With the equations established, we can assign values to these variables using real world data from 2023 and a bit of guess work:

 | Variable | Value | Source |
 | -------- | ----- | ------ |